-Where a group is just a collection of people who do not have any common purpose a team is a group with purpose but not necessarily working in formal space.
+Where a group is just a collection of people who do not have any common purpose a team is a group with purpose but not necessarily working informal space.
 It also differs from the community, for in a community people keep adding spontaneously unlike in association where all men work under the supervision of a person.

 In order to form an association, firstly, there should be a group of people; secondly, these people need to be organized and should be worked according to the given specifications and rules in order to give the successful output.
 Music clubs and trade unions can be considered as examples of associations.

-There could be various bases on which associations could be formed like: on basis of time period which determines whether it will be permanent or temporary.
+There could be various bases on which associations could be formed like: on the basis of the time period which determines whether it will be permanent or temporary.
 Like an association formed for a Flood Relief activities is temporary while that for state matters is permanent.
 It also can be formed on the basis of power like autonomous like state, semi-autonomous like universities and non-tribal autonomous like clubs.
 Thirdly it could be formed to carry out different functions like: music clubs association are formed for the recreational purpose, sports association for athletics or games like tennis, teacher’s association and trade union for vocational training, biological like family and altruistic like charitable societies.

 Different intellectuals define association depending on various motives and understanding:

 The Law Dictionary defines it as, “The act of a number of persons who unite or join together for some special purpose or business.”

 Ginsberg writes, “An association is a group of social beings related to one another by the fact that they possess or have instituted in common an organization with a view to securing specific end or specific ends.”